 The chamber is dedicated to working with its members and the City of Trotwood to promote growth for businesses.
 We are a progressive city with quality schools, affordable houses, responsive city government, and a community that cares about its citizens.

-The Chamber works with businesses, government, the non-profit sector, and individuals to build a positive economic environment to ensure and enhance the quality of life in Trotwood and the region.
-We strive to be a positive voice for the community by sponsoring many events to enhance the business experience and educate business leaders.
+The chamber works with businesses, government, the non-profit sector, and individuals to build a positive economic environment to ensure and enhance the quality of life in Trotwood and the region.
+We strive to be a positive voice for the community by working with others to present events to enhance the business experience and educate business leaders.

-Trotwood Chamber of Commerce continues to find new ways to help businesses prepare for success and to help them grow.
-Our belief is that it is imperative that we support local businesses as they are the backbone of our existence.
+We will continue to find new ways to help businesses prepare for success and to help them grow.
+We believe it is imperative that we support local businesses, as they are the backbone of our existence.

 Marie Battle, CAP

 2015 marks the midpoint of what I suspect will become known as "The Decade of Recovery" as Ohio and the nation rebuilds our economy devastated by the 2007 Wall Street housing collapse.
 Trotwood is no different as some of our vacant business properties begin to find reuse and the first hints of payroll growth give us some signs of optimism.

 The businesses of the Trotwood Chamber look forward to the better times ahead and hope everyone will continue to be supportive ambassadors of our community by fulfilling the needs of our residents and helping to attract more businesses to our area.

 Leaders can look to the Chamber for resources to help build stronger companies and find savings through our various benefit programs ranging from employee benefits to discounts on supplies from Office Depot.
 For details on benefits offered visit www.trotwoodchamber.org.